ajrulez/reminder/README.md

 # reminder
-this android library lets you persist the state of your views to recover them later in order to display old data until fresh data arrives
+This android library lets you persist the state of your views to recover them later in order to display old data until fresh data arrives.

 Usage
 --------